jjjj12212/Archipelago-BanjoTooie/worlds/banjo_tooie/docs/setup_en.md

 ## How to install - Client Side

 - Copy data/lua/banjo_tooie_connector.lua into data/lua in your existing Archipelago
+- Copy banjo_tooie.apworld into the worlds folder in your existing Archipelago folder (\libs\worlds)
 - Run Launcher.exe and select Banjo-Tooie Client
 - Connect the Archipelago Client with the server.
 - Open Bizhawk (2.9.1+) and open your Banjo-Tooie (US) game.